Open Space Committee

 - Research and identify sources of funding such as grants or low interest loans to be utilized to obtain, preserve and maintain open space.

 - Examine the uses of exiting open space and make recommendations as to the appropriateness of such utilization for recreation, parks, or passive uses of such space.

 - Review the use of open space in relationship to its surrounding environs to determine the appropriateness of such utilization.

 - Take into consideration an overview of existing utilizations, potential utilizations, potential acquisition, change of utilizations, if applicable, for the entire municipality.

-Fair Lawn Recreation and Open Space Inventory (Click Here)
+Fair Lawn Open Space & Recreation Plan (Click Here)

 Jim Van Kruiningen - Borough Manager

 Jim Graff - Superintendent of Recreation & Parks